Can Popcorn Cause Stomach Problems? (And Other Popcorn Health Facts)

 Can Popcorn Cause Diarrhea?

-Popcorn consumption alone is unlikely to cause diarrhea, although it can contribute to the problem.
 If your diet is already high in fiber, or you’re eating your popcorn alongside other high-fiber foods, then diarrhea could result since it passes through your body quickly.

 Another possibility?